-Whether you are an ordained chaplain or just someone who loves people and has a kind, listening ear, becoming a Ship Visitor is a unique volunteer opportunity.
+Whether you are an ordained chaplain, or you’re just someone who loves people and has a kind, listening ear, becoming a Ship Visitor/Host Transporter is a unique volunteer opportunity.
 Ship Visitors are tour guides, transporters, listeners, and problem solvers.

 Seafarers on cargo ships are key to our local economy.
-While they bring us our goods, they are isolated at sea for many months, away from family, and are very grateful to be greeted at our ports with a welcoming smile and a listening ear.
+While they bring us our goods, they are isolated at sea for many months, away from family, and they are very grateful to be greeted at our ports with a welcoming smile and a listening ear.
 When possible, they love the opportunity to go ashore for shopping, touring, or just a change of scenery.

-Ship Visitor volunteers love the outdoors in all weather conditions, and must be willing to climb gangways and be comfortable with heights and with driving a passenger van in and around the Philadelphia area.
-A driver’s license is necessary, and the ability to use an “app” on a smart phone.
+Ship Visitor volunteers love the outdoors in all weather conditions, and must be willing to climb gangways and be comfortable with heights.
+A driver’s license is necessary, along with the ability to use a smart phone and to drive a passenger van in and around the Philadelphia area.
 We offer safety equipment, training, and assistance with obtaining the necessary TWIC (port entrance authorization) card.

-We are looking for volunteers who can commit to at least one weekday morning to early afternoon per month scheduled a month in advance, and welcome as many weekday shifts as you desire.
+We are looking for volunteers who can commit to at least one weekday morning to early afternoon per month, scheduled a month in advance, but we also welcome as many weekday shifts as you desire.
 We serve 30 terminals on both the Pennsylvania and South Jersey side of the Delaware River.

-If interested in learning more, please email firstname.lastname@example.org.
+If you are interested in learning more about ship visiting or other volunteer opportunities, please contact us.
 Applications are continually accepted.